Home Compare EXE vs IP

 Expand Energy vs International Paper Company: Which Stock Looks Stronger in 2026?

-Expand Energy holds the cleaner structural position, with the lead spread across growth and profitability.
-International Paper Company does not offset that deficit through any equally strong structural edge elsewhere.
+Expand Energy holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+International Paper Company still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.